masogit/am-browser-doc/docs/features/builder/view.md

 - 1-1 Links
 - Fields

 All fields or 1-1 link's fields will be added in the same link.
-When querying data from this view, these fields are queried and displayed together.
+When data is being queried from this view, these fields are queried and displayed together.
 For example:

 ```
 Root table: